RandomGamingDev/EzCopenheimer/README.md

 The default port and default timeout can also be changed inside of the Copenheimer.py file.

-(Don't scan too many ip ranges or ip ranges that r too large or the program will take up all of your networking buffers and it'll miss a ton of stuff and u won't be able to use the internet while the program's running)
+(Don't scan too many ip ranges or ip ranges that r too large in one iteration or the program will take up all of your networking buffers and it'll miss a ton of stuff and u won't be able to use the internet while the program's running)